gokrazy/gokrazy/website/content/userguide/install/tailscale.md

   tailscale.com/cmd/tailscale
 ```

-We include `mkfs` to automatically initialize filesystem on the `/perm`
+We include `mkfs` to automatically initialize a filesystem on the `/perm`
 partition on first boot.

 ## Step 3. authenticate (interactive only)